-Log into your Teladoc account and click on the Request Lab Testing link to learn more about our lab testing program.
+Log into your Teladoc account and click on the Get a sexual health screening tile to learn more about our lab testing program.

 Will my lab test be reflected in my medical record with Teladoc?

-No. Please contact SexualHealth to request you lab test-specific medical record.
+No. Please contact STDCheck to request your lab test-specific medical record.

 Can I get assistance if I have additional questions?

-The SexualHealth Care Advisors are available to guide you through the testing and test results process from start to finish.
-Simply log in to your Teladoc account and click on the Request Lab Testing link or call 888-631-0116 6am-10pm CDT.
+The STDCheck Care Advisors are available 24/7 365 to guide you through the testing and test results process from start to finish.
+Simply call 800-456-2323.

 Can my lab results be sent to my primary care provider?

 Yes.
-You can request a copy of your lab test through the SexualHealth website.
+You can request a copy of your lab test through the STDCheck website.

 If I need to speak with a physician, will I be speaking with a Teladoc provider?

-What types of test are available through SexualHealth?
+What types of test are available through STDCheck?

-We provide STD testing for 8 of the most common sexually transmitted infections that can be detected through blood or urine: chlamydia, gonorrhea, hepatitis B, hepatitis C, herpes 1 + 2, HIV, syphilis and trichomonas.
+STD testing for 8 of the most common sexually transmitted infections that can be detected through blood or urine: chlamydia, gonorrhea, hepatitis A, hepatitis B, hepatitis C, herpes 1 + 2, HIV antibody I & II, and syphilis.